Cairath/Oxygen-Not-Included-Modding/doc/Publishing/sections/SteamViaUploader.md

 ### Uploading the mod
 The uploader tool lets you add and modify your existing mods.
 You need to prepare:
-* Mod files (follow instructions from the chapter above: the folder containing the `.dll`, not zipped)
+* Mod files (follow instructions from the chapter above: the folder containing the `.dll`, not zipped.
+Only the mod files!
+No files belonging to the game!)
 * Official mod name (how you name the mod on Steam is how the players will see it in-game)
 * Mod description ([using Steam formatting](https://steamcommunity.com/comment/Announcement/formattinghelp))
 * A thumbnail image